-The affirmative vote of a majority of the votes cast by the shareholders entitled to vote at the Annual Meeting is required to ratify the appointment of our independent auditors.
-Abstentions are not considered votes cast for the foregoing purpose, and will have no effect on the results of this vote.
-Because the New York Stock Exchange (the "NYSE") considers the ratification of the independent auditors to be routine, a broker holding shares in street name may vote on this proposal in the absence of instructions from the beneficial owner.
+() The New York Stock Exchange (the "NYSE") considers the ratification of the independent auditors to be a routine matter.
+Accordingly, a broker holding shares in street name may vote on this proposal in the absence of instructions from the beneficial owner.